mwaldleben/FourSidedCavityFlow.jl/studies/README.md

-# Studies for the regularized four-sided cavity
+# Studies for the Regularized Four-sided Cavity

 This folder provides its own `Project.toml` file and the `FourSidedCavityFlow` module is accessed as an external package to reproduce the results.

-The module has to be added locally using a relative path.
-In the Pkg REPL type :
+The module cab be added locally using a relative path.
+In the `Pkg` REPL type :
 ```julia
 pkg>activate .
 pkg>dev "../"